yardokun/google-ux-design-course/README.md

 3. Are there any characteristics of users you want to interview?
 4. Why?
 5. How much information should we have to ensure we get a comprehensive and balanced set of data?

+As you start recruiting, aim to form a representative sample.

+**Representative sample:** A subset of the target population that seeks to accurately reflect the characteristics of the larger group.

+The participants in a representative sample should include user groups that have been commonly under-represented in previous research.
+This lack of representation is often the result of biases due to age, race, gender, or ability.
+Having a diverse pool of participants to choose from will help you create great experiences for all users.

+When planning for interviews, designers often:

+1. Create research goals to guide the interview questions they ask and the design decisions they make based on users’ responses.
+2. Determine the target audience for the product they’re designing for and list key characteristics of the users they want to interview.
+3. Write a list of interview questions so they can determine effective questions in advance and ensure consistency across interviews with different users.

+**Consider the research goals**

+Research goals guide the interview process and shape subsequent design decisions, so they need to be clear and focused on the problem the designers are trying to solve.

+To craft such goals, effective designers often start by considering empathetic questions like these:

+- Who are my users and what problems or needs is my product aiming to solve?
+- What about my users do I want to learn from the interviews?
+- Are there certain user problems or pain points I need to learn more about?

+These kinds of user-focused questions help designers connect with users and create effective research goals, such as:

+- I want to understand the processes and emotions that people experience around the problem my product is trying to solve.
+- I want to identify common user behaviors and experiences with tasks that my product is trying to address.
+- I want to understand user needs and frustrations as they relate to the product I’m designing.

+**Consider the participant characteristics**

+When recruiting and choosing participants to interview, effective designers aim for a representative sample of their target users.
+To get the best data, it’s important to include a group that’s manageable to interview while also being diverse enough to represent the product’s real-world audience.
+To define this kind of group, designers often start by considering questions like these:

+- Who are my end users and what are their **key characteristics?** Key characteristics include things like age, location, career, gender, disability, and so on.
+- How might these characteristics **shape users’ experiences** with or **feelings** about my product or similar products?

+**Consider the interview questions**

+Effective interview questions have five characteristics.
+They are:

+- Relevant
+- Open-ended
+- Clear
+- Neutral
+- Designed for follow-up